 Jump to Section

-Sweet Potato Casserole with its crunchy pecan topping is a favorite on the Thanksgiving or holiday table.
-Even when everyone is stuffed – we always reach for just one more serving of this sweet, creamy, and crunchy casserole.
-It makes the perfect side dish for roast turkey, mashed potatoes, and all the fixings.
+Sweet Potato Casserole with its crunchy pecan topping is one of our favorite Thanksgiving recipes for the holiday table.
+This sweet, creamy, and crunchy casserole makes the perfect side dish for roast turkey, mashed potatoes, and all the fixings.
+Serve it with our family favorite green bean casserole made from scratch, classic Thanksgiving stuffing, and fresh cranberry orange relish.

 Sweet Potato Casserole is a must have on the holiday table.
 We always serve it as a side with dinner.
 Its sweet potato flavor comingles perfectly with everything on the holiday plate.